DziarnowskiJ/AdventOfCode/README.md

 The second part of the problem involved reqursion and made the whole problem more difficult.
 But to get solution for it, I just needed to extend my code from part 1.

 Visualization below shows how the rope would behave:
+*(H signifies the head of the rope, and T its tail)*

 ```
 Pull H up: